 Detailed Planning Stages: (You know what you want and you are taking practical steps to make your goal happen):

 During the detailed planning stage, determine which Rocky Mountaineer route you want to take, for how many days, what level of service you want and for how long.
 This will give you a concrete dollar amount to know how much it is going to cost you.

 Will you bring along a partner and will they pay their own way?
 How much additional spending money will you need for extra non-covered expenses when you are not on the train?
 Will you need to spend the night before or after arrival on the train?
 How much is an estimate for the time of year airfare travel from your home airport to Vancouver?

 You need to think about all the extra incidentals so that you have a very clear idea of the amount of money that it is going to cost you.
 Once you have determined all of this, that will give you a goal amount to save each week /month out of your paycheck.

 Over come your Resistance: (What are your obstacles from attaining your goal?

 Take evaluation on demands of your time, your money (where it goes and who is dependent upon you), your spending habits, your past debts.
 As mentioned before, brainstorm these areas of resistance and attack them.
 Think of ways you can decrease your spending habits.
 Example, only eat out one night a week or buy less expensive hair products, etc, whatever it is that you do that can cut back on spending.

 You can take that trip, you can live the life you feel that you deserve.
 You can see the world if you put your mind to it.
 You can achieve your goals.
 The world is your oyster, now go out and do it, you will be glad you did.

-Disclosure: I was hosted by Rocky Mountaineer while visiting Vancouver to Banff, Canada in 2015.
+Disclosure: I was hosted by Rocky Mountaineer while visiting Vancouver to Banff, Canada.